Higher Interest Rates Direct

 P2P loan investment income is (potentially) taxable unless the investment is made through a SSAS or SIPP pension scheme.
 An increasing number of SSAS and SIPP providers now accept peer to peer, alternative investments and as of 6 April 2016, these investments can also be included within an Innovative Finance ISA (IFISA).

-Having received full FCA authorisation, Proplend’s IFISA is due to launch in May 2017, where the same inflation-beating returns will be available tax free either through investing the current year’s ISA allowance or through transferring in ‘ring-fenced’ ISA funds from previous tax years.
+Having received full FCA authorisation, Proplend’s IFISA launched in May 2017, with the same inflation-beating returns available tax free either through investing current year ISA allowances or through transferring in ‘ring-fenced’ ISA funds from previous tax years.

 Risk and reward